adrianabreu/titsa-gtfs-api/README.md

 # titsa-gtfs-api

 This brief project exposes the current open data available from [Titsa](https://transitfeeds.com/p/transportes-interurbanos-de-tenerife/1058) (Bus Service on Tenerife)

 And for getting that wonderful system working I'm using [tinybird](https://www.tinybird.co/)

+Note: I found the cli so easy to use that most of the samples have been adapted to use the cli interally and pount to the docs.

 If you register on tinybird the free tier would be enough.